• Skip to primary navigation

 • Contact Hours

-A Contact Hour is equal to 50 to 60 minutes of a continuing education class or activity.
+A Contact Hour is equal to 50–60 minutes of a continuing education class or activity.

 But my state requires 10 physical therapy CEU hours.
 Does that mean I need 100 hours of continuing education?

-No, when a state references ‘hours’ you simply follow the hour requirements.
+No; when a state references “hours,” simply follow the hour requirements.
 Be careful how you read the requirements because not every state uses the same wording.

 Is a CEU and CME the same?

-CME stands for continuing medical education and would most likely satisfy your state’s CEU requirements.
-The important thing is to check to make sure the course provider has been approved to provide physical therapy ceus with the completion of the course.
+CME stands for Continuing Medical Education and would most likely satisfy your state’s CEU requirements.
+The important thing is to make sure the course provider has been approved to provide Physical Therapy CEUs with the completion of the course.

-How to I Track My Physical Therapy CEUs?
+How do I Track My Physical Therapy CEUs?

 If you’re taking online CEUs, most platforms will act as a CEU tracker, recording your completed courses within their system so you can easily reference how many hours you’ve completed.

-In terms of other forms of CEUs such as reading or publishing journal articles, you’ll need to track these items yourself.
+For other forms of CEUs, such as reading or publishing journal articles, you’ll need to track these items yourself.
 I personally keep a paper folder at my clinic with the certificates or in-service records that count towards my CEUs.
 I’d also recommend taking a picture of your certificates and keeping them in a folder for quick reference in case you ever need to show proof of courses you’ve taken.

 Last Minute CEUs

-Help, I need a few last minute CEU courses!
-If you need a few quick CEUs, you have a few options.
-Be sure to check with your state to see if these options below count towards your CEU requirements.
-Most states will allow for ‘alternative’ options to earn CEUs, so here are a few ways to earn last minute CEUs.
+Help, I need a few last-minute CEU courses!
+If you need some quick CEUs, you have a few options.
+Be sure to check with your state to see if the options below count towards your CEU requirements.
+Most states will allow for “alternative” options to earn CEUs, so here are a few ways to earn last-minute CEUs.

 Continuing Education for Physical Therapists

-Most PTs have been to physical therapy continuing education live seminars, but there are many other ways to earn CEUs if your state allows.
-For example, in Michigan, you can earn CEUs through 19 different ways, including many of the opportunities listed below.
-Your state may offer similar opportunities to earn a CEU, so read your state’s requirement page and find inspiration in this list below.
+Most PTs have attended Physical Therapy Continuing Education live seminars, but there are many other ways to earn CEUs if your state allows.
+For example, in Michigan you can earn CEUs 19 different ways, including many of the opportunities listed below.
+Your state may offer similar opportunities to earn a CEU, so read your state’s requirement page and find inspiration in the following list:

 • Attend a live course

-• Read or View and Evaluate professional PT media (podcasts, videos)
+• Read/view and evaluate professional PT media (podcasts, videos)

 • Complete an APTA clinical specialty